Initializing Vagrant Boxes

 Initializing a virtual box

-- In the Select Vagrant Folder pop-up menu, select the project root to be used:
+From the Select Vagrant Folder list, select the project root to be used:

 - Since it is possible to have multiple virtual boxes, specify the particular box you want to work with: